Sofitel Legend Metropole Hanoi: History

-In 1946 the French owners sold the Métropole to a Chinese businessman named Giu Sinh Hoi.
+In 1946, the French owners sold the Métropole to Chinese businessman Giu Sinh Hoi, who moved permanently into Room 115 as the General Manager.

-Ho Chi Minh used the Metropole on several occasions as a meeting place.
-In 1946 he hosted talks in the conference room with General Etienne Valuie and Vietnams politician Nguyễn Hải Thần, in the small wing where the lobby bar is located today.
+Ho Chi Minh used the Métropole on several occasions as a meeting place.
+In 1946, he hosted talks in the conference room with French general Etienne Valuie and Vietnamese politician Nguyễn Hải Thần, in the small wing where the lobby bar is located today.
 He occasionally used the hotel for meetings again in 1960.